Rust-Simply/idiomatic-rust-in-simple-steps/src/scripts/iriss-00.md

 It focuses on the implementation of the Rust language.

-This is great to quickly look things up if you know what you want to know, however, there's some minor pseudo-anti-patterns here that if you don't already know are anti-patterns, you might be tempted to copy-paste.
+This is great to quickly look things up if you know what you want to know, however, there's some minor pseudo-anti-patterns here that if you don't already know are anti-patterns, you might accidentally copy.

 Don't worry though, we'll cover these here but also tools like Clippy (which we'll also cover) will be quick to point them out.